A-Kim98/CISC-327-Course-Project/project.md

 ## 4. Budget Management
 ### 4.1 Test Cases
 The team will use the above priority to filter out low-priority tasks and tests if budgets are running short or is calculated to be short when the budget is given.

+## 5. Architecture
+The init file defines global vars and config values.
+Main runs the flask app.

+The frontend has routes that handle http requests.
+Each route has a method associated with either POST or GET. register_get() gets the template for the register page register_post() ensures inputs entered into form are correct.
+Once correct they are registered with the database using a function from the controller. login_get() gets the template for the login page login_post() checks if a user exists with the form information using a session object.
+Sesssion is an object that contains sharing information between browser and the server.
+The user object is stored in session to tell if the client has logged in. logout pops the logged_in attribute from session and redirects. page_not_found() gives the template for a 404 error authenticate will wrap around any function that accepts a user object and will check to if logged in.
+If not redirects to login. returns a profile template and gets ticket info from controller this is where authentication is done

+in the backend:
+get_user queries the database for the user has email param login_user checks for user authentifcation and has email and password params register_user() registers the user to the database and accepts all params in the register page forms.
+It creates a user object.

+Model:
+a class called user exists with id email password and names  as attributes